ACCESSIBILITY

 A request can be made for Accessible Parking by using the access request form.

-The deadline for making access requests is two weeks before the event date.
+The deadline for making access requests is two weeks before the festival.
+Please note this has now closed.

-Please note that, unfortunately, we are unable to accept requests for chairs or stools to be taken on site.
+Please note that we are unable to approve requests for chairs or stools to be brought on-site.

-We ask for this form to be submitted in advance so our team is aware of what you need to bring on site and can flag any issues ahead of your arrival.
+We ask that requests be submitted in advance, so our access team is aware of what you need to bring on-site and can flag any potential issues ahead of your arrival, helping to make entry smoother on the day.

 You can submit your request via this form.